- Home/

 TL;DR

-Main risk is the live trailing drawdown that moves with unrealized profits
+- Main risk is the trailing drawdown that includes unrealized profits and never stops until you pass.

 Quick Specs